Involuntary Weight Loss

 Measures of lean body mass are followed serially.

-Appetite stimulants have not been shown to prolong life.
+Appetite stimulants have not been shown to prolong life in cancer patients (1).

 Geriatrics Essentials: Involuntary Weight Loss